KIMBIBLE/inlinelatex2readme/README.md

 1. Select the latex code block which you want to convert to inline fomular.

-2. `Right-click` on the selected block and select `Generate Markdown Snippet` from the drop-down menus that appear.
+2. `Right-click` on the selected block and select `Convert Latex Formular To Markdown Snippet` from the drop-down menus that appear.

 3. Conversion is completed as follows.